hashicorp/terraform/website/intro/getting-started/dependencies.html.md

 won't be known until the "aws\_instance" is created.
 It will be replaced at apply-time.

+As usual, Terraform prompts for confirmation before making any changes.
-Next, run `terraform apply`.
-The output will look similar to the
+Answer `yes` to apply.
+The continued output will look similar to the
 following:

 ```
-$ terraform apply
+# ...
 aws_instance.example: Creating...
   ami:                      "" => "ami-b374d5a5"
   instance_type:            "" => "t2.micro"